provenancetech/pti-platform-sdks/ts/README.md

 ``` shell
 yarn publish --access public
 ```
+This command will prompt you to enter the new SDK version number, so there's no need to update package.json manually beforehand.

 ### Locally
 To use the TypeScript SDK locally using Yarn or Npm, the simplest method is to create a link from this current repository and use this link in your projects.

 First, open a terminal in this directory `pti-platform-sdks/ts` and create a link using
 ```shell